-{\it Introduction.-} Interplay of electron correlation and strong spin-orbit coupling (SOC) has attracted much interest due to its novel physical properties.
-For electrons in $d$ orbitals, the SOC becomes larger as the main quantum number increases from $3d$ to $4d$, and to $5d$.
-In $5d$-based compounds, SOC becomes even comparable with electron correlation.
-Thus, they offer an ideal field to investigate the interplay of them.
+An interplay of electron correlation and strong spin-orbit coupling (SOC) has attracted much interest due to its novel physical properties.
+For electrons in $d$ orbitals, the SOC becomes larger as the principal quantum number increases from $3d$ to $4d$ and $5d$.
+In $5d$-based compounds, SOC becomes even comparable with the magnitude of electron correlation.
+Thus, they offer an ideal field to investigate the interplay of electron correlation and SOC.

 Recently, $5d^5$ systems such as Ir-based magnets have been actively studied.
 Examples include Sr$_2$IrO$_4$, which shows an unconventional metal-insulator transition~\cite{Kim}, and Na$_2$IrO$_3$, which is proximity to the Kitaev spin liquid~\cite{Jackeli2009,Singh2010,Rau2014,matsuura1}.
-In these materials, Ir$^{4+}$ ion is located at the center of the octahedral structure, thus fivefold $5d$ orbitals are split into threefold $t_{2g}$ orbitals and twofold $e_g$ orbitals due to the crystalline electric field~\cite{Sugano1970}.
-Then, in the presence of strong SOC, the $t_{2g}$ orbitals with pseudo orbital degrees of freedom ($L_{\mathrm{eff}}=1$) form upper $J_{\mathrm{eff}}=1/2$ doublet and lower $J_{\mathrm{eff}}=3/2$ quartet, and only half-filled $J_{\mathrm{eff}}=1/2$ doublet is active for $5d^5$ systems~\cite{matsuura1,Witczak2014,Rau2016}.
+In these materials, Ir$^{4+}$ ions are located at the centre of the octahedral structure, and thus five-fold $5d$ orbitals are split into three-fold $t_{2g}$ orbitals and two-fold $e_g$ orbitals due to the crystalline electric field~\cite{Sugano1970}.
+Then, in the presence of strong SOC, the $t_{2g}$ orbitals with pseudo-orbital degrees of freedom ($L_{\mathrm{eff}}=1$) form upper $J_{\mathrm{eff}}=1/2$ doublet and lower $J_{\mathrm{eff}}=3/2$ quartet, and only half-filled $J_{\mathrm{eff}}=1/2$ doublet becomes active for $5d^5$ systems~\cite{matsuura1,Witczak2014,Rau2016}.

 In contrast to $5d^5$ systems, $J_{\mathrm{eff}}=3/2$ quartet becomes active in $5d^1$ systems.
-Remarkably, the exchange interactions between $J_{\mathrm{eff}}=3/2$ states contain not only a quadratic operators in $J_{\mathrm{eff}}$, but also biquadratic and triquadratic operators, due to its fourfold degree of freedoms~\cite{Gang}.
-Indeed, these interactions induce many exotic phases such as the quadrupolar ordered phase in a double-perovskite material Ba$_2$NaOsO$_6$~\cite{Erickson,Gang}.
+Remarkably, the exchange interactions between $J_{\mathrm{eff}}=3/2$ states contain not only quadratic operators in $J_{\mathrm{eff}}$, but also biquadratic and triquadratic operators, due to its four-fold degrees of freedoms~\cite{Gang}.
+These interactions induce many exotic phases such as the quadrupolar ordered phase in a double-perovskite material Ba$_2$NaOsO$_6$~\cite{Erickson,Gang}.